-- 1. A 24-foot paved surface width may be allowed if: - Topographical constraints limit construction of a 28-foot paved surface width, and the Highway District determines that the roadway alignment and cross section proposed are consistent with the anticipated traffic volume and composition. - 2.
-A 28-foot paved surface is the standard width for a rural collector within the Associated Highway Districts' jurisdiction. - 3.
-A pavement width greater than 28-feet may be required at the Highway Districts' discretion to provide an acceptable level of service to accommodate the anticipated traffic volume and composition, considering the area topography, roadway alignment, and other design factors.
+- 1. A 24-foot paved surface width may be allowed if: - Topographical constraints limit construction of a 28-foot paved surface width, and the Highway District determines that the roadway alignment and cross section proposed are consistent with the anticipated traffic volume and composition.

-- 306.04.
-For industrial type subdivisions, the typical curb and gutter section shall be used with a 40-foot face of curb and gutter to face of curb and gutter dimension.
-The asphalt thickness shall be increased to 4-inch minimum compacted depth. - 306.05.
+- 2. A 28-foot paved surface is the standard width for a rural collector within the Associated Highway Districts' jurisdiction. - 3.
+A pavement width greater than 28-feet may be required at the Highway Districts' discretion to provide an acceptable level of service to accommodate the anticipated traffic volume and composition, considering the area topography, roadway alignment, and other design factors. - 306.04.
 The typical curb and gutter section shown on the Roadway Standard Drawing SD-2 may be required on subdivisions with a density equal to or greater than one home per acre.
-Individual Highway Districts shall make that determination at the time of Plat Review by the Highway District. - 306.06.
+Individual Highway Districts shall make that determination at the time of Plat Review by the Highway District. - 306.05.
 Approaches shall be in conformance with the Local Highway Technical Assistance Council, "Manual for Use of Public Right-of-Way Standard Approach Policy," latest edition with the following exceptions.
 All approaches serving primarily truck traffic shall use a "curb return approach" in accordance with Fig. IV, C (SD-6).
 The radii shall be adequate to accommodate the truck turning movements and the maximum approach width shall be 40-feet.
-See Figure IV, C in the Appendix SD-6. - 306.07.
-Turn lane, traffic signals, and other traffic control features in new developments shall be designed by a licensed Professional Engineer registered in Idaho. - 306.08.
+See Figure IV, C in the Appendix SD-6. - 306.06.
+Turn lane, traffic signals, and other traffic control features in new developments shall be designed by a licensed Professional Engineer registered in Idaho. - 306.07.
 Bicycle and pedestrian paths, new and extensions, may be required by the Highway District for new developments and on major roadway reconstruction projects in accordance with Highway District, Kootenai Metropolitan Planning Organization, Idaho Transportation Department, and local City Master Plans.